smittytone/PreviewJson/README.md

 ## Release Notes

 - 1.1.0 *Unreleased*
-    - Allow the user to choose the colours of strings and special values (NAN, ±INF).
+    - Allow the user to choose the colours of strings and special values (NaN, ±INF).
     - New columnar layout.
 - 1.0.4 *12 May 2023*
     - Fix incorrect presentation of integers `1` and `0` as booleans (thanks, anonymous).